cozy/cozy-banks/docs/category.md

 There should be two category fields associated to each bank operation :

- - manualCategory
+ - manualCategoryId
- - automaticCategory
+ - automaticCategoryId

-Each of them can be undefined and when displaying a category, the bank application will calculated the resulting category by choosing manualCategory over automaticCategory.
+Each of them can be undefined and when displaying a category, the bank application will calculated the resulting category by choosing manualCategoryId over automaticCategoryId.
 I do not see a need to keep the result of this computation in database.